David Faraci

 Flat White Café

 Smaller venue by the same people as Flat White Kitchen.
-Probably the other contender for best coffee in town.
-Not very laptop friendly.
+Next best coffee in town.
+Not laptop friendly.

 3 Cups of Durham

 Recently opened.
-Large space, friendly staff, very long-stay laptop friendly.
+Large space, friendly staff, very laptop friendly.

 Be Merry